 For Families

-Read our post on things to do in Lower Manhattan or join us for our pay-what-you-wish Lower Manhattan guided walking tour!
+Read our post on things to do in Lower Manhattan.

 SoHo And Lower East Side Hotels

-SoHo’s streets and historic cast-iron buildings are charming.
-The Lower East Side is edgy and eclectic.
+SoHo’s streets and historic cast-iron buildings are charming, while the Lower East Side is edgy and eclectic.

-SoHo, which stands for South of Houston Street, connects to the Manhattan Bridge on its east side and South Greenwich Village and the Hudson River Greenway on its western side.
+SoHo, (which stands for South of Houston Street), connects to the Manhattan Bridge on its east side and the lovely Hudson River Greenway on its west side.

 Budget Hotels